Hebabo/Login_Signup/README.md

-# Hello World Flutter App
+# Basic Flutter App

 A clean Flutter project that demonstrates a modern login and sign-up UI, along with a dynamic home screen that fetches a list of food categories from a public API.

 ## ✨ Features

 - Login screen with validation and SnackBar feedback
 - Sign-up screen with matching clean UI
 - TextFormField inputs wrapped in a reusable widget (`AppTextField`)
-- Consistent color scheme using a centralized `AppColors` file
+- **Consistent app-wide theming** using `ThemeData` and a centralized `AppTheme`
+- Color palette extracted into `AppColors` for easy reuse
 - Home screen that fetches and displays food categories from the network
 - Bottom navigation bar to switch between Login, Signup, and Home screens

+## 🎨 Theming

+The app applies global theming using `ThemeData` inside `MaterialApp`, customizing:
+- AppBar color
+- Input decoration themes
+- Text styles via `TextTheme`
+- Button styling

+You can control these globally from `utils/app_themes.dart` and reuse shared colors from `utils/app_colors.dart`.

 ## 🌐 API Integration